amyreese/znc-push/README.md

     number.
 The number must be in international format.

     When using Telegram, this is the id of the chat that receives the message.

+	When using Pushsafer, this is the id or group id of your devices.

 ### Notifications